 Also, stopping certain drugs (such as antianxiety drugs and antipsychotic drugs) or stopping consumption of alcohol may lead to weight loss.

-Drinking too much alcohol Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more , which has calories but little nutritional value, decreases the appetite.
+Drinking too much alcohol Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more , which has calories but little nutritional value, decreases the appetite.
 Because alcohol damages the liver, it can also interfere with the absorption and use of nutrients.
 Alcohol use disorder can cause deficiencies of magnesium, zinc, and certain vitamins, including thiamin.

 Smoking dulls taste and smell, making food less appealing.
 Smoking also seems to cause other changes in the body that contribute to a low body weight.
 For example, smoking stimulates the sympathetic nervous system, which increases the body’s use of energy.